Moulton Niguel Water Remains Safe & Clean

-Over our 62-year history, Moulton Niguel has invested in building a robust water infrastructure system.
-We take great pride in delivering safe, clean, and reliable drinking water at the lowest water rates in South Orange County.
+Moulton Niguel takes great pride in providing you safe, clean, and reliable drinking water at one of the lowest water rates in South Orange County.

 Have you ever wondered where your water comes from?
 Here in the Moulton Niguel Water District, our water is imported from both Northern California and the Colorado River.